How Much is Paintless Dent Repair?

 Paintless dent repair involves the use of specialty tools to reshape the metal or exterior part of the vehicle that has been dented.
 Contrary to what many drivers think, you can't just "pop" out a dent with a suction cup.
 PDR involves using tools such as rods, hammers, and pullers to essentially massage or reshape the car's metal or body material until the dent is no longer there.
 Following a successful repair, the vehicle is able to maintain its original finish.

-Whether it's hail damage, a shopping cart that slammed into your driver's side door, a collision, or an errant foul ball during baseball practice, PBR is able to successfully remove dents both large and small - regardless of what caused it.
+Whether it's hail damage, a shopping cart that slammed into your driver's side door, a collision, or an errant foul ball during baseball practice, PBR can successfully remove large and small dents -- regardless of what caused it.
 Small dents can be successfully repaired in a matter of minutes.
 It can take upwards of an hour to repair large dents.

 While paintless dent repair can successfully repair dents of all shapes and sizes, vehicle material also plays a role.
 For instance, aluminum tends to be a tough material to handle.
 While aluminum dents can be repaired, they typically take a bit longer.